regional & global links

 Explore the Biomimicry Institute site for inspiration from the global network.

-Housed in the original shire building of 1868 (celebrated in this Gordon Bain work entitled "Art Beast By River")the gallery is a vital aspect of our regional tourism economy.
+Housed in the original shire building of 1868 the gallery is a vital aspect of our regional tourism economy.
 Run by a dynamic trio of arts professionals, it kicks well above its weight by supporting local artists and indigenous culture, engaging the community, young people and artists in interpreting and promoting the distinct natural beauty of the region and its wildlife.
-Glass Artists Crystal Stubbs is Director assisted by Photographer and media artist, Lisa Roberts and super administrator Sonia Grieve.
+Glass Artist, Crystal Stubbs, is Director assisted by Photographer and Media Artist, Lisa Roberts and super administrator Sonia Grieve.

 MAD’s “Tunnel of Light”, the restoration of the Kyotsu Gorge Tunnel in Japan’s Nigata prefecture, is an artistic transformation that demonstrates how art and nature can come together to reinvigorate a community.
 Each one of the installations, forms a poetic space where visitors can transcend the role of observer, and become an active participant – allowing individuals to place themselves in nature in unexpected ways.”